 Schedule view

-You can easily change the day, week, month, and custom views easily by clicking the icons on the upper left side of the schedule:
+You can easily change the day, week, month, and set custom views easily by clicking the icons on the upper left side of the schedule:

 Bank holidays and special days